fluiddyn/fluidimage/doc/uvmat.rst

 Step 3: Fix1: Call the function fix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+detection of vectors that don't satisfy parameters given to fix

 Step 4: Patch1: Call the function filter_tps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+find the thin plate spline coefficients for interpolation-smoothing (See UVmat documentation)

 Step 5: Civ2: Call the function civ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+same as Civ1 + option deformation

 Step 6: Fix1: Call the function fix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+same as Fix1 + option CheckF4

 Step 7: Patch1: Call the function filter_tps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+same as Patch1

 Step 8: Write results in a netcdf file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~